MicrosoftDocs/cpp-docs/docs/standard-library/in-place-t-struct.md

 struct MyStruct
 {
     int value;
-    MyStruct(int v) : value(v)
+    MyStruct(int v) : value(v) {}
-    {
-    }
 };

 int main()
 {
-    // Uses std::in_place to construct an integer directly inside opt std::optional<MyStruct> opt(std::in_place, MyStruct(42));
+    // Construct a MyStruct directly inside opt std::optional<MyStruct> opt(std::in_place, MyStruct(42));

-    // Construct a MyStruct object inside various objects std::any a(std::in_place_type<MyStruct>, MyStruct(314));
+    // Construct a MyStruct object inside an any object std::any a(std::in_place_type<MyStruct>, MyStruct(314));

-    // Construct a MyStruct object inside a vector object at index 0 std::variant<MyStruct> v(std::in_place_index<0>, MyStruct(271));
+    // Construct a MyStruct object inside a vector at index 0 std::variant<MyStruct> v(std::in_place_index<0>, MyStruct(271));

     if (opt)
     {